JANVI2411/Patent-AI-LLM/README.md

 ### 2. Understanding the Topic
 - The system extracts the main topic from the user’s query.
 - Example: "lithium battery"
+- To save cost, we avoid expensive OpenAI LLM calls and instead plan to use an NER (Named Entity Recognition) model to extract the topic from the query.
+- After extracting the entity, we can compare it with previously seen topics using **Jaccard similarity score** to avoid duplicates or near-duplicates.
+- Other similar comparison techniques include **Cosine Similarity**, **Levenshtein Distance**, and **TF-IDF vector matching**.

 ### 3. Check if Data is Ready
 - If the topic data **is already available**, the assistant proceeds to answer.
 - If the topic is **being processed**, the assistant notifies the user.
-- If the topic is **unseen**, the assistant starts data ingestion in the background.
+- If the topic is **not available**, the assistant starts data ingestion pipeline in the background.

 ### 4. Three Possible Responses
 - ⚡ **Processing**: _"We’re working on it.
 Please wait."_